SymfonyCasts/symfony5/sfcasts/ep5-security/password-credentials.md

 That's awesome!
-When you put a `PasswordCredentials` inside your `Passport`, Symfony automatically uses that to compare the submitted password to the hashed password for the user in the database.
+When you put a `PasswordCredentials` inside your `Passport`, Symfony automatically uses that to compare the submitted password to the hashed password of the user in the database.
 I *love* that.

-This is all possible.
-Thanks to a powerful event listener system inside of security.
+This is all possible thanks to a powerful event listener system inside of security.
 Let's learn more about that next and see how we can leverage it to add CSRF protection to our login form... with about two lines of code.